animallibraryn4/-Auto-Rename-v1-B5/README.md

 <p><strong>For the fastest deployment, click the button below for your preferred platform:</strong></p>

 <h3>Deploy on Heroku</h3>
-<p><strong>BEFORE YOU DEPLOY ON HEROKU, YOU SHOULD FORK THE REPO AND CHANGE ITS NAME TO ANYTHING ELSE</strong></p>
 <a href="https://heroku.com/deploy?template=https://github.com/N4-Bots/SEQUENCE-BOT">
   <img src="https://www.herokucdn.com/deploy/button.svg" alt="Deploy on Heroku">
 </a>

 <br><br>
 <h3>Deploy on Railway</h3>
 <a href="https://railway.app/new/template?template=https://github.com/N4-Bots/SEQUENCE-BOT">
   <img src="https://railway.app/button.svg" alt="Deploy on Railway" width="147">
 </a>

 <br><br>
 <h3>Deploy on Koyeb</h3>
-<p>The fastest way to deploy the application is to click the Deploy to Koyeb button below.</p>
 <a href="https://app.koyeb.com/deploy?type=git&repository=https://github.com/N4-Bots/SEQUENCE-BOT&branch=main&name=sequence-bot">
   <img src="https://www.koyeb.com/static/images/deploy/button.svg" alt="Deploy on Koyeb">
 </a>